Precipitation Data for South Bend from NOHRSC

 Night

-Mostly clear in the evening, then becoming partly cloudy.
+Mostly clear.
+Areas of frost after midnight.
 Lows in the mid 30s.
-Northwest winds 10 to 15 mph, becoming west around 5 mph after midnight.
+Northwest winds 10 to 15 mph, becoming northeast around 5 mph after midnight.

 Sunday

 Areas of frost in the morning.
-Sunny.
-Highs in the mid 50s.
+Mostly sunny.
+Highs in the mid 60s.
+Southeast winds 5 to 10 mph.

 Sunday